vinli/docs/web/virtual-vinli/runs.rst

 Parameters
 ++++++++++

 * `vin` - Required.
-A made up, 17 digit number that must start with 'VVV'
+A made up, 17 digit number that must start with 'VV'
 * `routeID` - Required.
 A Dummy Route of your choice
 * `repeat` - Optional boolean.
 Defaults to false.
 If true, will automatically restart the run after completion.
 If false, will not automatically restart the run.